Why scholars are diagramming neural network models: Visual encoding may relate to conceptual modelling

 \subsection{Mental operations}

 Ryan Tweney's lifetime of work examining Faraday's cognitive processes through images provides insight into a single author's cognitive process (see \citet{ippolito1995inception}).
-Without the breadth and depth of work of a single author, it is not practical to carry out a similar analysis in AI systems.
+Without the breadth and depth of work of a single author, it is not practical to carry out a similar analysis in NNs.
 Nevertheless this work served to inspire the approach taken here, and necessitates brief discussion of "mental models" in the cognitive science sense.

-All three primary mental operations of apprehension, judgement, and inference \citep{hobhouse2013theory} are at play in using AI system diagrams for research.
-Apprehension, being the forming of a picture in one's mind, is important for depicting and understanding of the system.
+All three primary mental operations of apprehension, judgement, and inference \citep{hobhouse2013theory} are at play in using NN diagrams for research.
+Apprehension, being the forming of a picture in one's mind, is important for depicting and understanding of the model.
 Any example of Judgement could be "this is relevant", and Inference "this is a contribution".
 We focus on the creation of mental representation, i.e. Apprehension.
-Note that "Mental models can be constructed from perception, imagination, or the comprehension of discourse" \citep{johnson1983mental}, and conference proceeding AI software system diagrams are in some sense all three of these: Perception of the diagram, imagination of the system operation, and comprehending scientific discourse.
+Note that "Mental models can be constructed from perception, imagination, or the comprehension of discourse" \citep{johnson1983mental}, and conference proceeding NN diagrams are in some sense all three of these: Perception of the diagram, imagination of the model operation, and comprehending scientific discourse.

-We can categorise mental models as being about Purpose, Function, State and Form \citep{rouse1992role}, which has been directly applied to complex systems in a team context \citep{rouse1986looking}.
-In this sense, \begin{itemize} \item Purpose is why a system exists; \item Function is how the system operates; \item State is what the system is doing; \item and Form is what the system looks like. \end{itemize} These categories of mental models can be related to the types of diagrams found in AI systems literature, as shown in Fig. \ref{fig:representations}.
+We can categorise mental models as being about Purpose, Function, State and Form \citep{rouse1992role}.
+These categories of mental models can be related to the types of diagrams found in NN literature, as shown in Fig. \ref{fig:representations}.
 As highlighted by \citet{rouse1986looking}, these facilitate describing, explaining and predicting: “Mental models are the mechanisms whereby humans are able to generate descriptions of system purpose and form, explanations of system functioning and observed system states, and predictions (or expectations) of future system states.”
+Following this, we have the following categories applied to NNs: